Rechain-cr/Rechain-cr.github.io/_pages/about.md

 **2022-2023**

 **Projects**
-- Establishment of a laboratory computer-aided drug design platform
+- Establishment of a laboratory computer-aided drug design platform, complete CADD studies including molecular docking and molecular dynamics simulations in other topics in the lab

-- Designing novel LAT1 inhibitors and assisting undergraduate students with their reviews
+- Designing novel LAT1 inhibitors, supervise undergraduate students in research programs and laboratory operation, asassisting undergraduate students with their review article

-- Research on ASCT2 topics and completion of the thesis
+- Research on ASCT2 topics, completed virtual screening of compounds, synthesis of compounds, exploration of conformational relationships, bioactivity testing, and successful completion of graduate thesis
 </div>
 </div>